5 Proven Marketing Ideas for Treatment Centers

 Most addiction recovery businesses are on a tighter budget, especially when it comes to marketing.
 Times are harder and many companies don’t have a lot of money to invest on advertising and marketing.
 If you operate a recovery business that isn’t at full occupancy, you are feeling this too.
 The irony is, not marketing your treatment center will have a detrimental effect on your business.
+And, there are plenty of marketing ideas for treatment centers that you haven’t explored, or are aware they exist.

 One local business leader named Rick who owns a sober living home, has just closed his recovery retreat because nobody is booking his facility for recovery.
 He says he can’t afford to advertise any more.
 This year alone he has spent over $68,000 on advertising in his local newspapers, Google’s Adwords and online with expensive one time ads.
 His efforts turned out to be a total waste of time and money.
 He reacted to the market instead of defining his reputation in his area.
 Since all the other addiction centers are spending thousands every month online, he thought he should as well.